The 10 Most Dangerous Bugs You Need to Avoid

 PRASOM BOONPONG/SHUTTERSTOCK

-Though not poisonous, Millipedes carry venom that can cause an allergic reaction in some people.
-Centipedes also carry venom that is not deadly but can be toxic to people who are allergic to other types of insect venoms.
-Both centipedes and millipedes are worm-like creatures.
+Though not poisonous, millipedes secrete venom that can cause allergic reactions in some people.
+Centipedes also have venom that is not deadly but can be toxic to those allergic to insect venom.
+Both centipedes and millipedes are wormlike creatures.